 The process of chewing the twig is already helpful.
 It releases the beneficial ingredients in neem that kill harmful bacteria, reduce inflammation, and stop bacteria and plaque from sticking to your teeth.

-Then that brush is used to rub over all the sides of all teeth.
+Now that brush is used to rub over all the sides of all teeth.
 Be careful not to injure the gums in the process.
 This is the part where you actually clean the teeth.

 In the end you just spit out all the little bits of neem fibre.
 It doesn't taste real nice, by the way.
 Bitter.